 - 1 head garlic, top sliced off

-Turn chicken back to breast-side up, baste with pan juices and roast for another 50 minutes.
-Baste occasionally with pan juices.
+- Turn chicken back to breast-side up and roast for another 50 minutes.

 - Check for doneness and if done, remove chicken from oven and let rest for 15 minutes before carving.
 Leg should move freely and thigh juices should run clear.
-You can also use a thermometer to check--breast should be 180 and thigh 190.
+Thigh should be 165°.